ProjectLibertyLabs/gateway/docs/src/README.md

-# Making Decentrialized Social Easy
+# Making Decentralized Social Easy

 Getting started building on Decentralized Social is as easy as deploying a Web2 API.